Quick Answer

 5. File Your UIM Claim

-Once the at-fault driver’s coverage is exhausted, submit a formal UIM claim to your insurance provider.
+Once the at-fault driver's coverage is exhausted, a formal UIM claim is opened with your insurance provider.
+Mighty's AI handles this for you, building and sending the case file with:

 - Documentation of your medical expenses, lost income, and pain and suffering